alttch/eva3/doc/lm/lm_api.rst

 calls.

 All functions can be called using GET and POST methods.
-When POST method is being used, the parameters can be passed to functions eitner as www-form or as JSON.
+When POST method is used, the parameters can be passed to functions either as www-form or as JSON.

 .. note::

     Object creation and modification functions don't save configurations automatically unless you specify **save** parameter in API request.
-The system is designed to work in this way to let you discard the changes in case of the serious problems by killing the controller process.
+The system is designed to work this way to let you discard the changes in case of serious problems by killing the controller process.

     If you need to save any changes made without this parameter, restart the controller gracefully or use :doc:`/sys_api` **save** function.